 For all providers, if an individual terminates an agreement, paragraph (1)(A) requires return of any unexpended money intended for payment to creditors.
-For credit-counseling entities, no refund of set-up or monthly fees is required.
-For debt-settlement entities, however, paragraph (1)(B) requires the agreement to provide for refund of a portion of the set-up fee.
+For credit-counseling-entities, no refund of set-up or monthly fees is required.
+For debt settlement entities, however, paragraph (1)(B) requires the agreement to provide for refund of a portion of the set-up fee.
 Section 23(f) requires the provider to credit any set-up fee against a settlement fee.
-It also requires the provider to credit the monthly service fees against the settlement fee.
+It also-requires the provider to credit the monthly service fees against the settlement fee.
 To maximize the refund under this section, as contemplated here, the monthly service fees should credited first.
 To determine the refund due under paragraph (1)(B), the provider must deduct from the total amount of any settlement fees the total amount of monthly fees paid up to the time of termination.
 If the result is less than 0 (or if there have been no settlement fees), then no part of the set-up fee has yet been credited against the settlement fee, and the refund is 65% of the set-up fee.
 If the result is greater than 0, subtract that result from the set-up fee.
 The refund is 65% of the difference.

 12. Paragraph (1)(C) requires the agreement to provide that in the event of termination, all powers of attorney terminate.
-Section 28(a)(4) complements this provision by making it unlawful for a provider to attempt to exercise a power of attorney after the individual has terminated the agreement.
+Section 28(a)(4) complements this provision by making it unlawful for a provider to attempt to exercise a power of attorney after the individual hasterminated the agreement.

-13. Paragraph (2), in conjunction with section 5(b)(3), is designed to satisfy privacy laws in such a way that the administrator has access to information about a provider's trust account.
+13.11.
+Paragraph (2)(1), in conjunction with section 5(b)(3), is designed to satisfy privacy laws in such a way that the administrator has access to information about a provider's trust account.

-14. Subsection (e) permits an agreement to confer on the provider a power of attorney to settle debts for 50 cents on the dollar.
+14.12.
+Subsection (e) permits an agreement to confer on the provider a power of attorney to settle debts for 50 cents on the dollar.
 Because "principal amount of the debt" is a defined term (see section 2(14)), the percentage is calculated with respect to the amount of debt at the inception of the plan, not the amount of debt at the time of settlement.
-For settlements less favorable than that, the provider must secure the assent of the individual and must do so after the creditor has assented to a settlement.
+For settlements less favorable than that, the provider must secure the assent of the individual and must do so after the creditor has assented to a settlement.negotiate a settlement on behalf of an individual, but not to settle the debt.
+The individual must assent to the terms of the settlement after the creditor has agreed to the terms.
 This affords the individual an opportunity to review the terms of a settlement before it becomes final.